johnreutersward/gopherpods/README.md

 https://gopherpods.netlify.com

-## Add an episode
+## Add episode

-Add new episodes to the end of the `episodes.json` file.
+Add new podcast episodes to the end of the `episodes.json` file.

 Be sure to link directly to the show page of the particular episode.